sujal/node-image-headers/README.md

 keeps our code simpler from having us stream and parse EXIF on the fly.
 No library does this well, as far as I can find.

+## TODO

+- performance and general cleanup.
+This was a weekend hack (really a 24 hour one) and it shows.
+- clean up internals and exposed data structures.
+Right now, it's all properties on the object.
+- add support for additional metadata, including GPS and Camera model, as top level features

 ## License

 See the LICENSE file for details, but short version: MIT License.